hitomtao/zencart-style/README.md

 ### Setup

-To set up the template, first download it with Git using your favourite Git Agent or manually:
+To set up the template, first clone this Git repository using your favourite Git Agent or manually:

 ```bash
 git clone https://github.com/dakanji/style-zencart style-zencart